 Starting off as a leisurely Bromyard BBQ 17 years ago, it’s surprising just how much of that intimate, homely feel has been retained in NozStock: The Hidden Valley festival given it now plays host to 5000 people.
-This year’s theme set as buy Soma with no rx NozStockers Guide to the Galaxy, saw a sea of colours, sparkles and smiles fill ‘The Hidden Valley’, along with something unexpected and interesting around every corner.
+This year’s theme set as NozStockers Guide to the Galaxy, saw a sea of colours, sparkles and smiles fill ‘The Hidden Valley’, along with something unexpected and interesting around every corner.

 From glitter wrestling and hula hooping, to a cabinet of lost secrets, to sporadically placed pianos, the large variety of activities is quite possibly the cause behind the astoundingly, well balanced age range that can be seen around the site.
 Rightly titled an Arts and Music festival, the balance of attention between the two is something to be commended.
 Despite the variation of talented acts on the line up, crossing genres from dance, rock and folk, the arts are most definitely not overshadowed… if anything, during the day they rule the roost and the music is simply treated like an added bonus.

 Nevertheless, it’s a very large bonus, made specifically clear during folk band Skinny Lister’s performance.
 Transforming attention from all directions into an audience full of wannabe swing dancers, pints in hand and smiles on faces, spirits are high.
 Ever popular Rollin Over most definitely fuelled fires, their set placed on Saturday evening they pumped energy into all those witness to it, ready for the second half of the festival and all it had in store.

 When both the music and arts meet, it really is a treat and The Cabinet of Lost Secrets is a perfect example of that, filled with a DIY photo booth, a piano, sofas and armchairs it offers a scenic, comfy break from the hustle and bustle outside, but then there’s the cabinet…